lisaogren/axios-cache-adapter/README.md

 ## Usage

 By default, `axios-cache-adapter` will use `cache-control` and `expires` headers sent from server to determine how long response should be kept in cache.
-Else, you can set a fixed `maxAge` through through the options.
+Else, you can set a fixed `maxAge` through the options.

 ### Instantiate adapter on its own